davidycliao/flaiR/README.md

 provides easy access to the main functionalities of `{flairNLP}`.
 Developed by [Zalando
 Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html)
-in Berlin, `{flairNLP}` is a sophisticated NLP framework in Python that incorporates cutting-edge techniques.
-Flair offers intuitive interfaces for utilizing and combining various word and document embeddings, including the proposed Flair embeddings and numerous transformers.
+in Berlin, Flair provides intuitive interfaces with exceptional multilingual support, especially for various embedding frameworks like Glove, and transformer-based models such as BERT.
+It also comes equipped with pre-trained models and context-aware capabilities.
 For a comprehensive understanding of the `{flairNLP/flair}` architecture, you can refer to the research article ‘[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)’ and the